stackitcloud/stackit-cli/docs/stackit_beta_network-interface_update.md

 ### SEE ALSO

-* [stackit beta network-interface](./stackit_beta_network-interface.md)	 - Provides functionality for Network Interface
+* [stackit beta network-interface](./stackit_beta_network-interface.md)	 - Provides functionality for network interfaces